AlekEagle/cumulonimbus-docs/src/lib/cumulonimbus.md

 ## Instance Methods

 The following methods are on the Cumulonimbus class and are used to make requests to the Cumulonimbus API.
-Not all of these methods are pubic on the class and are only used internally.
+Not all of these methods are public on the class and are only used internally.
 They have been omitted for brevity.

 ### getAPIStatus (Instance) <Badge text="^4.0.0" type="tip"/>